 Training to be a Mixed Martial Artist?

-Combine strength training & conditioning will give you those results
+Combining strength training & conditioning will give you those results

-Written by: Christopher Miller, Professional Trainer & Health advocate
+Written by: Christopher Miller, Professional Trainer & Health Advocate

-Part of my approach as a trainer and advocate for health professionals is to watch, listen and incorporate what I see into my training.
-As I walk through gyms across the country, I see the traditional barbells, dumbbells, cardio and strength machines that heavily populate these facilities but that is all I see – machines and equipment.
-Many trainers believe that these traditional pieces of equipment and methods are the best way for a Mixed Martial Artist to train, build superior strength and obtain optimal cardiovascular results.
+Part of my approach as a trainer and advocate for health professionals is to watch, listen, and incorporate what I see into my training.
+As I walk through gyms across the country, I see the traditional barbells, dumbbells, cardio and strength machines that heavily populate these facilities, but that is all I see – machines and equipment.
+Many trainers believe that these traditional pieces of equipment and methods are the best way for a Mixed Martial Artist to train, build superior strength, and obtain optimal cardiovascular results.
 However, I have three training tools that will give a Mixed Martial Artist peak results.

-Battling Ropes:
+Battle Ropes:

-1.Increased aerobic and anaerobic capacity
+1. Increased aerobic and anaerobic capacity

-2.Increased power and strength
+2. Increased power and strength

 3. Increased performance